DavyShaw/Matchmaker/research/CompetitorApps.md

 Negatives:
 ###############

-1. Small number of users in small cities.
+- Small number of users in small cities.
-2. Unclear the location of the meeting.
+- Unclear the location of the meeting.
-3. Inbuilt messenger features unintuitive.
+- Inbuilt messenger features unintuitive.
-4. Navigation not straight forward.
+- Navigation not straight forward.
-5. Recommendations that are too far away - not sanity checked.
+- Recommendations that are too far away - not sanity checked.
-6. Swiping doesn't work.
+- Swiping doesn't work.
-7. Users want to be able to connect to people they meet on the app on social media aswell.
+- Users want to be able to connect to people they meet on the app on social media aswell.
-8. App gets stuck on updating location.
+- App gets stuck on updating location.
-9. Support team didn't get back - maintainability after deployment considerations.
+- Support team didn't get back - maintainability after deployment considerations.
-10. Irrelevant matches.
+- Irrelevant matches.
-11. Users would like filtering ability for searches.
+- Users would like filtering ability for searches.
-12. Negative comments re the UI - not specific.
+- Negative comments re the UI - not specific.

 Positives:
 ###############

-1. Location updates automatically.
+- Location updates automatically.
-2. Users very pro the concept and just want better execution.
+- Users very pro the concept and just want better execution.

 ### Other Info:

-1. Installs: 100k-500k
+- Installs: 100k-500k
-2. Interactive Elements: Users interact, Shares info, Shares location.
+- Interactive Elements: Users interact, Shares info, Shares location.
-3. In-App Purchases: None
+- In-App Purchases: None
-4. Requires Android: 4.1 and up.
+- Requires Android: 4.1 and up.

-### Buddify
+<span style="text-decoration: underline; color:#2E57D1">*Buddify* </span>
 #### Tagline: Chat & Meet new people
 #### App Store Rating: 3.9 stars out of 137 reviews.